sanyaade-mobiledev/sherpa/README.md

 - Send out the current file's comment blocks to the `Renderer`
 - The `Renderer` parses each key and converts to markdown using redcarpet unless it's the `raw` or `examples` key
 - `Renderer` returns the existing block back to push into an array
+- Add a few other settings to the object: publication time, publisher, etc..
 - Once complete for each file, Sherpa converts the object to json and saves the file

-# TODO: FINISH THIS
 ### Sherpa with Layout
 Typically from Rails/Sinatra, but could come from the command line as well

-- Load the `.json` file output from parsing Sherpa comment blocks
 - Load the configuration `json|yaml` file which contains the settings related to rendering a layout
 - Set defaults for anything related to the configuration file
+- Find the file list within the configuration file and send to Sherpa for parsing (Sherpa only returns the parsed ruby object)
-- Merge the configuration file and the sherpa output (mainly creating)
+- Merge the configuration file and the sherpa output (mainly creating templates associated with files and any other relevant information)
+- Render each section with their associated template (templates should be cached once read in)
+- Render and write the layout to an html file
+- Optionally save the raw json file as well

 ## Configuration file for layouts